Frequently Asked Questions

 Can I book for exclusive use or private dining?

 Hartwell House is idea for special occasions and we have a number of options for private dining and exclusive use.
 For more information contact Mirella di Bratto, Special Events Manager on +440(0)1296 746502.

 There are a number of rooms that adjoin, for more information contact Reception on +44 (0)1296 747444.

 What’s included in the room?

-When you book direct with the hotel the room rates always include accommodation, early morning tea, full English breakfast taken in the dining room, free Wi-Fi, use of the Hartwell Spa and over 90 acres of gardens and parkland.
+When you book direct with the hotel the room rates always include accommodation, full English breakfast taken in the dining room, free Wi-Fi, use of the Hartwell Spa and over 90 acres of gardens and parkland.

 What are your check-in and check-out times?